pgRouting/pgrouting/doc/max_flow/pgr_maxFlowMinCost.rst

    :end-before: -- q4

 .. index::
-    single: maxFlowMinCost - Experimental ; Many to Many - Experimental on v3.0
+    single: maxFlowMinCost - Experimental on v3.0 ; Many to Many - Experimental on v3.0

 Many to Many
 ...............................................................................